Unable To Work Due To Injury? Here Are Your Legal Rights

 1. Work-Related Injuries

-• Australian workers’ compensation laws govern the rights and benefits of individuals with work-related injuries.
-Workers’ compensation typically includes coverage for medical expenses, wage replacement, and rehabilitation services.
+- Australian workers’ compensation laws govern the rights and benefits of individuals following a workplace injury.
+Workers’ compensation, under the Workers’ Compensation and Rehabilitation Act 2003, typically includes coverage for medical expenses, wage replacement, and rehabilitation services.

-• In cases of work-related injuries, employees have the right to file for workers’ compensation claims, ensuring they receive the necessary support and financial assistance during their recovery.
+- In cases of work-related injuries, employees have the right to file for workers’ compensation claims, ensuring they receive the necessary income support and financial assistance during their recovery.

 2. Non-Work-Related Injuries